Promotion

 -

 “With a sweeping scope across history and around the world, Albertus offers his readers a novel view on the rise of the modern world.
-Land—who controls it, who owns it, who works it, and efforts to alter all this—sits at the basis of social power and political power in the modern world.”Daniel Ziblatt, New York Times–bestselling coauthor of How Democracies Die
+Land—who controls it, who owns it, who works it, and efforts to alter all this—sits at the basis of social power and political power.”Daniel Ziblatt, New York Times–bestselling coauthor of How Democracies Die

 -